DeanLemans/deanlemans.github.io/content/00-raw/subconscious.md

 > Content of this page is licensed under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)

+traitor, traitor
+why
+sufferering, despair

+---

+scream, until you are left
+howl in rage
+for the world did not listen

+---
 I am, the seeker.
 Grasp it al
 Know it all